AP Macroeconomics and AP

 chapter 6 and will count

-as not only a test for the 2nd marking period but also your midterm grade;
+as not only a test for the 2nd marking period but also your midterm

 if you do better on your